-*I received a free ecopy of this book via Edelweiss in exchange for an honest review.*
+*I received an ecopy of this book via Edelweiss.
+This has not influenced my review.*

 I went into this book fully expecting to have my heart ripped out after how painful the first book in the series was.
 Instead, I ended up on this rollercoaster of deceit, lies, subterfuge, and betrayal… and I loved it.
 Seriously, if ever there were a book that perfectly compares to a rollercoaster, it’s this one.
 Right from the beginning I was hooked, then everything kept building up and my anticipation built right up with it, and then suddenly there were all these twists and turns and loops as betrayals popped up everywhere until I didn’t know who to trust or which way was up.
 I don’t even know how to organize my review or explain why I loved it so much—it was just so good!

 I think, however, that this book had three main things going for it…